abdrnasr/Enterprise-Cybersecurity-DevSecOps-Environment-Lab/phase3_monitoring/lab-steps-phase-3.md

 The current security monitoring system we have only monitors hosts and does NOT monitor any raw network traffic.
 That's the alerts are generated by the logs issued by the programs on the host, rather than raw network traffic.
 Network traffic monitoring is important because it can allow us to detect lateral movement, connections with suspecious IP and DNS names, and to scan for attack signatures within the network traffic.

 ## Default Configurations
-As we saw with ssh attack, some of the logs — "Connection closed by..." — were not detected because Wazuh is not configured to alert upon these.
-You may, however, want to capture these logs, which you can do by creating your own custom rules with Wazuh.
+As we saw with ssh attack, some of the logs — "Connection closed by..." — were not detected because `Wazuh` is not configured to alert upon these.
+You may, however, want to capture these logs, which you can do by creating your own custom rules with `Wazuh`.

 ### Is it actually a risk?
 However, the passwords were not tested against system, so why should we even bother?
 If passwords are not being tested, then were is the risk?
 The problem with this reasoning is that this SSH traffic does not come free.
 Each brute-force connection may clog the network with a large amounts of uneccessary traffic.
 Thus, instead of sitting idle, we can instruct the firewall to block or throttle this IP.
 This should reduce the amount of network traffic heading to the DMZ, which is